Vardan Militosyan: Career

 A year after joining the Soviet weightlifting team, Militosyan won a gold medal at the 1976 European Weightlifting Championships and a silver medal at the 1976 World Weightlifting Championships.
 Militosyan repeated his success in 1978, becoming a two-time European Champion.
 The Soviet team chose Militosyan to compete at the 1976 Summer Olympics, where he won an Olympic silver medal.
 Militosyan became the first weightlifter from Armenia to win an Olympic medal.
 He left the Soviet national team in 1979.
 Militosyan set four world records during his career, all in the clean and jerk.

 In 1980, Militosyan completed his weightlifting career after he was not selected to join the Soviet team at the 1980 Summer Olympics.
 He went on to work as a weightlifting coach in his native Armenia.

 Militosyan died on 29 April 2015 after prolonged illness.

 Personal life

 Militosyan was a cousin and teacher of fellow Soviet-Armenian Olympic weightlifting medalist Israel Militosyan.
 Ironically, Vardan was the first Soviet-Armenian to win an Olympic medal in weightlifting, and Israel was the last.

+In 1991, he married Nune Ayvazyan.
+The couple had two daughters: Maria Militosyan (November 23, 1992) and Suzanna Militosyan (February 6, 1995).
+Sister: Alvard Militosyan (February 27, 1953).